awardstrobehello/uma-trainer/README.md

 # uma-trainer
-umazing! a training optimizer for umamusume: pretty derby
+umazing! a spark grinder for umamusume: pretty derby
-- a greedy auto-runner using heuristics, specifically NorthernLion's method for training.
+- greedy auto-runner
-- spark farming using template matching and OCR
+- made for spark farming using template matching and OCR
 - plays "good enough" to run for you. turn it on and leave

 ## Roadmap